Shout out to Michaelangalo Matos of City Pages magazine in Minneapolis for the great review of the Joe Stone episode of Between The Liner Notes.

 Nice writing Matos.
 And thanks once again to Matthew Billy and The Goat Rodeo crew for doing such a great job!!!

-And if you haven’t heard the episode yet, click play below and thank me later.
+And if you haven’t heard the episode yet, click the link and thank me later.